danfuzz/samizdat/doc/language-guide/04-operators.md

 such a form, it is okay for the indexed elements to not exist, in which case the entire expression has a void result.
 It is *not* okay for a found element to not be indexable (resulting in termination of the runtime).

+As with function calls, a star after an index expression indicates interpolation.
+If used, the so-interpolated expression must evaluate to a list.

 The expression to index into and all of the indices must be non-void.